 This course is intended for current nanoindentation users who want to gain the experience and knowledge required to extract useful data from challenging sample materials and also for users of conventional indentation methods (Vickers, Rockwell, Knoop, etc.) who are thinking of adding instrumented indentation to their portfolio of practical test techniques.
 The course could also be very useful to current users who have some prior experience but have encountered practical problems related to test parameters, sample preparation or data interpretation.

 The number of participants is limited to 16.
+The registration deadline is Friday, 2 September.

 Fees and registration